Understanding Gabapentin: Effects, Risks, and Addiction

 - Suicidal thoughts and/or behaviors

 If a person is dependent on gabapentin or addicted to it, he or she may need help quitting.
-Due to the potentially serious gabapentin withdrawal symptoms, a medical detox program may be the safest and most effective way to detox from gabapentin and any other drug(s) that the person has abused simultaneously.
+Because gabapentin withdrawal can be serious, a medical detox program may be the safest way to stop using it.
+This program can also help with any other drugs the person has abused at the same time.

-Since gabapentin abusers often use other drugs to enhance the effects of gabapentin, detox and withdrawal may produce unpredictable effects.
+Gabapentin abusers often take other drugs to boost its effects.
+This can make detox and withdrawal unpredictable.
 As a result, it’s always safest to complete gabapentin detox under the supervision of a trained medical doctor.
 Gabapentin detox can also reduce the likelihood of relapse and overdose.

 What Is the Gabapentin Withdrawal Timeline?

-- Whether the gabapentin use was recreational or for medical purposes
+- Whether the gabapentin use was fun or for medical purposes

 - How much gabapentin was consumed